feathers-studio/comptime.ts/ERRORS.md

 ### Solution

-Fix the syntax error in expressions that may be included in the evaluation context.
+Fix the syntax error in expressions that may be included in the evaluation block.

 ### Fixed Code ✔️